 \subsection{$\epsilon$-form of the differential systems}

-In Ref. \cite{Henn:2013pwa} a remarkable observation has been made.
-It appeared that in many cases a suitable choice of the master integrals exists such that the matrix $M$ in (\ref{eq:DE}) is plainly proportional to $\epsilon$, i.e. when $M(x,\epsilon)=\epsilon S(x)$, so that
+In Ref. \cite{Henn:2013pwa}, a remarkable observation is made.
+It appears that, in many cases, a suitable choice of the master integrals exists, such that the matrix $M$ in \Eref{eq:DE} is plainly proportional to $\epsilon$, \ie when $M(x,\epsilon)=\epsilon S(x)$, so that

-Here we intentionally changed notations ${\boldsymbol j}\to {\boldsymbol J}$ in order to have a reference both to generic masters and to the `canonical' masters.
-This form (we will refer to it as the \emph{$\epsilon$-form}) makes the $\epsilon$-expansion of Eq. (\ref{eq:DE}) trivial, and one can obtain as many terms of expansion (\ref{eq:solution_epsilon_expansion}) as needed by successive integration using
+Here, we intentionally changed notation ${\boldsymbol j}\to {\boldsymbol J}$ in order to have a reference both to generic masters and to the `canonical' masters.
+This form (we will refer to it as the \emph{$\epsilon$-form}) makes the $\epsilon$-expansion of Eq. (\ref{eq:DE}) trivial, and one can obtain as many terms of \Eref{eq:solution_epsilon_expansion} as is needed by successive integration, using